MuniDataEngineer/Pyspark/logFileAnalyzer/README.md

 ## ▶️ How to Run
 ⚠️ **Important:** Run this on the notebook in Google Colab for the best experience.
-1. Install dependencies:
-`!pip install -r requirements.txt`
-2. Clone the repository:
+1. Clone the repository:
 `!git clone https://github.com/MuniDataEngineer/Pyspark.git`
-3. Run the main.py file:
+2. Run the main.py file:
 `%run /content/Pyspark/logFileAnalyzer/main.py`

 🌐Colab